Insider Sell: EVP, Finance And - GuruFocus.com

 On May 24, 2023, Andrew Micheletti, Executive Vice President of Finance at Axos Financial Inc (AX, Financial), sold 5,000 shares of the company's stock.
-This move comes amidst a year of insider trading activity that has seen Micheletti sell a total of 50,000 shares and make no purchases.
+This move comes amidst a year of insider trading activity that has seen Micheletti sell a total of 50,000 shares and purchase none.
 In this article, we will take a closer look at the company, its valuation, and the implications of this insider sell.

 Who is Andrew Micheletti?